 Mapping The Afghan Pamirs Expedition - Apply

-If you've already applied and passed the interview, you are pre-approved for 2021.
+Update: We are accepting applications for 2021, and will start running interviews to join our teams from January.
+If you've already applied in 2020 and passed the interview, you are pre-approved for 2021.

-In July and August 2021 Studio D is running a series of expeditions to Afghanistan’s Wakhan Corridor and the Big and Small Pamir mountain ranges (regional map).
-Our mission is to support sustainable tourism in the region and our goal this year is to map four trekking and one bikepacking routes, which we'll publish in a guidebook later.
+In July and August 2021 Studio D is running an expedition to Afghanistan’s Wakhan Corridor and the Big and Small Pamir mountain ranges (regional map).
+Our mission is to support sustainable tourism in the region and our goal this year is to map one trekking route, which we'll publish along with other routes in a guidebook later.
 The expeditions will take us through remote herder settlements, alpine meadows and spectacular mountain passes.

 HOW TO APPLY